gentoolink/gentoolinkcom/content/pages/home.md

 We Transform Your Vision into Creative Results
 ![idea](/images/idea.png)
-## If you have a vision of your website in your imagination I can make a reality.
+## If you have a vision of your website in your imagination I can make it a reality.

 ## Contact me via our contact page for more information.
 Or DM on Twitter: @gentoolink